Tuff: Importance

 The primary economic value of tuff is as a building material.
 In the ancient world, tuff's relative softness meant that it was commonly used for construction where it was available.

+Italy

 Tuff is common in Italy, and the Romans used it for many buildings and bridges.
 For example, the whole port of the island of Ventotene (still in use), was carved from tuff.
 The Servian Wall, built to defend the city of Rome in the fourth century BC, is also built almost entirely from tuff.
 The Romans also cut tuff into small, rectangular stones that they used to create walls in a pattern known as opus reticulatum.

-The peperino, much used at Rome and Naples as a building stone, is a trachyte tuff.
+Peperino has been used in Rome and Naples as a building stone, is a trachyte tuff.
 Pozzolana also is a decomposed tuff, but of basic character, originally obtained near Naples and used as a cement, but this name is now applied to a number of substances not always of identical character.
+In the historical architecture of Naples, Neapolitan yellow tuff is the most used building material.
+Piperno ignimbrite tuff was also used widely in Naples and Campania.

+Germany

 In the Eifel region of Germany, a trachytic, pumiceous tuff called trass has been extensively worked as a hydraulic mortar.
 Tuff of the Eifel region of Germany has been widely used for construction of railroad stations and other buildings in Frankfurt, Hamburg, and other large cities.
 Construction using the Rochlitz Porphyr, can be seen in the Mannerist-style sculpted portal outside the chapel entrance in Colditz Castle.
 The trade name Rochlitz Porphyr is the traditional designation for a dimension stone of Saxony with an architectural history over 1,000 years in Germany.
 The quarries are located near Rochlitz.

+United States

 Yucca Mountain nuclear waste repository, a U.S. Department of Energy terminal storage facility for spent nuclear reactor and other radioactive waste, is in tuff and ignimbrite in the Basin and Range Province in Nevada.
 In Napa Valley and Sonoma Valley, California, areas made of tuff are routinely excavated for storage of wine barrels.

+Rapa Nui

 Tuff from Rano Raraku was used by the Rapa Nui people of Easter Island to make the vast majority of their famous moai statues.

-In Armenia
+Armenia

 Tuff is used extensively in Armenia and Armenian architecture.
 It is the dominant type of stone used in construction in Armenia's capital Yerevan, Gyumri, Armenia's second largest city, and Ani, the country's medieval capital, now in Turkey.
-A small village in Armenia was renamed Tufashen (literally "village of tuff") in 1946.
+A small village in Armenia was renamed Tufashen (literally "built of tuff") in 1946.